Badekar vs Dusj

 Frequently Asked Questions

-Badekar is a bathtub for soaking and immersion, while dusj is a shower for spraying water.
-Badekar uses more water and time but offers relaxation; dusj is quick and water-efficient for daily cleaning.
+Badekar is a bathtub used for immersion bathing (Norwegian term), while dusj is a shower for standing water spray (Norwegian term).
+Badekar uses more water and time but offers relaxation; dusj is quick and efficient for daily hygiene.

 Sources & references